shirat74/pngtopdf/README.md

 # pngtopdf

 This is pngtopdf - a PNG to PDF converter.
-To build pngtopdf, you need libz, libpng, and libqpdf libraries to be installed.
+To build pngtopdf, you need zlib, libpng, and libqpdf libraries to be installed.

 Usage